Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 **Category:** xConnect

-Purpose :The Module gets all tweets for a particular #hashtagh, add import this information to the xDB , this will help marketers to identify the Profile of each user, Examples: If someone post things on #schackthon, we can inferir that this particular user is a Geek.
+Purpose :The Module gets all tweets for a particular #hashtag, add import this information to the xDB , this will help marketers to identify the Profile of each user, Examples: If someone post things on #schackthon, we can inferir that this particular user is a Geek.
 So it will add points to this category